binaryphile/sorta/README.md

 for dealing with arrays differently from hashes, they're treated the same.

-Expand Hash Keys into Local Variables
+Import Hash Keys into Local Variables
 -------------------------------------

-Finally, we address expanding hashes into the local namespace.
+Finally, we address importing hashes into the local namespace.

-Now that hashes can be passed around, it can be handy to pass a hash to a function and then import key-value pairs from that hash into the local namespace on the receiving side.  `froms` expands a single key name:
+Now that hashes can be passed around, it can be handy to pass a hash to a function and then import key-value pairs from that hash into the local namespace on the receiving side.  `froms` import a single key name:

     source sorta.bash